DS4PS/cpp-526-sum-2020/schedule.md

 ## Introduce Yourself to the Class

-We will be using a discussion board called YellowDig for this course.
-Introduce yourself to the class and share a bit about:
+We will be using a discussion board called **YellowDig** for this course.
+Introduce yourself to the class:

 1. A little about yourself
 2. Your previous experience with data analytics